-Nick Schnabel completed his second season as an assistant coach for the University of Michigan baseball program.
+Nick Schnabel completed his third season as an assistant coach for the University of Michigan baseball program.
 Schnabel is the recruiting coordinator for the Maize and Blue as well as working with the Wolverine infielders.

 Schnabel was East Carolina's hitting instructor, infield coach and recruiting coordinator for three seasons.
 During his three years with the Pirates, Schnabel mentored six Conference USA selections, including John Wooten and Zach Wright in 2012, and four All-C-USA All-Freshman team members.
 Four players also earned all-regional honors during his three years at ECU.
 Off the field, his recruiting efforts helped garner three consecutive Top 50 designations from Collegiate Baseball and a No. 28 ranking by PG Crosschecker in 2011.
 This past season, Schnabel directed an offense that ranked among Conference USA leaders in hits (626, 1st), batting average (.295, 2nd), RBI (300, 4th), runs (342, 4th), total bases (810, 4th) and home runs (30, 5th).
 Schnabel also has had six players selected in the MLB First-Year Player Draft sign with their respective clubs.